gavinmcfarland/plugma/packages/website/content/docs/4-testing-plugins.md

-# Testing framework
+# Testing plugins

-Testing is an important part of your development workflow.
-It helps you catch bugs and ensure your plugin works as expected.
+Testing is an important part of development plugins.
+Plugma comes with tools thag allow you to test your plugin works as expected.

-## Writing tests

-Under the hood, Plugma uses [Vitest](https://vitest.dev/guide/) for running tests.
+## Unit testing the main code

-You can write tests by creating files that end in `.test.ts` or `.test.js`.
+You can write unit tests for your plugin’s main code by creating files that end with `.test.ts` or `.test.js`.

-##### Create rectangle example

-Below is an example of a test that creates a rectangle and confirms it has been created with a specific colour.
+### Writing tests

+To write a test, import `test` and `expect` from `plugma/testing`:

 ```js
 // create-rectangle.test.js